RiansyahTohamba/coding-notes/ferme/alves/alves2010.md

 ## E. Methodologies for characterizing metric distribution
+### Chidamber and Kemerer - CK metric

+### Spinellis
+For each metric, box plots of the four kernels (of OS) are put side-by side showing the smallest observation, lower quantile, median, mean, higher quantile, highest observation and identify outliers.
+The box-plots are then analyzed by the author and used to give ranks, + or −, to each kernel.
+However, as the author states, ranks are given subjectively.

+### Vasa
+Propose gini coeficients

+### Against alves method
+However all the studies fall short in concluding how to use these distributions, and the coefficients of the distributions, to establish baseline values to judge systems.

+Moreover, even if such baseline values were established it would not be possible to identify the code responsible for deviations (there is no traceability of results).
+In contrast, our research is focused on defining thresholds with direct applicability to differentiate software systems, judge quality and pinpoint problems

 # 3. Motivating Example
+komparasi 4 P2P software
+quality berbasis SIG quality model.

+One of the used metrics is the McCabe metric

+I. Heitlager, T. Kuipers, and J. Visser, “A practical model for measuring maintainability,” International Conference on the Quality of Information and Communications Technology (QUATIC’07), pp. 30–39, 2007

 # 4. Benchmark based thresholds derivation
 ### Figure of Methodology Step
 1. metrics extraction